mickey7799/pacman-captureFlag/README.md

 ### Minimax agents

-We move to build minimax because we want to both consider our best move and the move of our opponents and pick the comparatively better choice.
-It is good for attacking but it is relatively weak in defending.
+We move to build minimax agent because we want to both consider our best move and the move of our opponents.
+And then we can pick the comparatively better choice.
+It is good for attacking espaecially against strong opponents but it is relatively weak in defending.
 It can fulfil the general comments of 1-4.

 ### Mixed agents with Minimax and Heuristic